 A lump in the front of the neck

-A suspicious neck lump could be a sign of lung, throat, thyroid, and breast cancers as well as leukemia, Hodgkin’s lymphoma, and some forms of skin cancer.
-While the lumps can be benign or non-cancerous, reports Healthline, they’re a bigger concern if you also have risk factors like smoking, drinking, or you’re getting up there in years.
+A suspicious neck lump could be a sign of lung, throat, thyroid, or breast cancer as well as leukemia, Hodgkin’s lymphoma, and some forms of skin cancer.
+While the lumps can be benign or non-cancerous, they’re a bigger concern if you also have risk factors like smoking, drinking, or you’re getting up there in years.
 Michael Tuttle, MD, an endocrinologist with Memorial Sloan Kettering Cancer Center, says to pay attention to how the lump behaves.
 “The trick is [thyroid nodules] move up and down when you swallow,” Dr. Tuttle says.
 “Most other lumps don’t move.”
 Here are the 6 other thyroid cancer symptoms you should never ignore.

 Jaundice is the medical term for yellowing skin and eyes, and it comes from bile buildup—an indication that your body isn’t able to break bile down.
 “Jaundice is one of the clearest symptoms of pancreatic cancer,” says Christopher DiMaio, MD, a gastroenterologist at The Mount Sinai Hospital in New York City.
 “Often, patients feel fine until one day a friend notices their eyes look yellow, then they go to the doctor and find they have advanced pancreatic cancer.”
 Jaundice can also cause your skin to itch, according to the American Cancer Society (ACS).
-Yellowing skin is a symptom of gallbladder and liver cancers, as well as other diseases.
+Yellowing skin is a symptom of gallbladder and liver cancers, as well as many other diseases and conditions.